starkblaze01/starkblaze01/README.md

 ### <div align="center">Hi, I'm Mayank Pathela, a full-stack developer and ML practitioner. 👨‍💻 Working in the Pokémon World! 🐉</div>

-- 🔭 I’m currently looking for a full-time role.

 - 🌱 I’m currently learning Kubernetes and Quantum Physics ✨